apostrophecms/sanitize-html/README.md

 );
 ```

-In this example we are tracking when a removed tag has opened or closed and modify text that follows it.
+In this example, we are setting a flag when a tag that will be removed has been opened or closed.
+Then we use the `textFilter` to modify the text to include spaces.
 The example should produce:
 ```
 Text's here it's here it's there and <b>also</b> here.
 ```